jerzyszyjut/frontend-random-user/README.md

 # Random user generator
-This app is made for Profil Software internship recruitment.
+This app is made for internship recruitment.

 *Made by Jerzy Szyjut*